Winter storm threatens to scramble Thanksgiving travel plans

 The storm dumped nearly 3 feet (1 meter) of snow in parts of northern Colorado and closed long stretches of highways there and in Wyoming.
 One person was killed, when a tractor-trailer jackknifed and was hit by two other trucks on Interstate 70 near the ski town of Vail.

-Before it’s over, the storm’s effects could extend to New England, where a chance of snow was possible over the weekend, said Alex Lamers, a National Weather Service meteorologist.
+Before it’s over, the system’s effects could extend all the way to New England, where a chance of snow was possible over the weekend, said Alex Lamers, another weather service meteorologist.

 “That could be a coast-to-coast storm,” he said.